jason890317/file_translater/README.md

-# PDF to LaTeX Translator
+# PDF Translator from English to Traditional Chinese

-A powerful tool that converts PDF documents into LaTeX format using Google's Gemini AI model.
-This application extracts text and images from PDFs and generates corresponding LaTeX code that preserves the document's structure and formatting.
+A specialized tool that transforms English PDF documents into Traditional Chinese using Google's Gemini AI.
+This application intelligently processes PDFs by extracting both textual content and visual elements, then generates high-quality LaTeX code that maintains the original document's layout while providing accurate Chinese translations.

 ## Features